Pangani/ML/README.md

-# ML
+### Machine Learning
-Popular machine learning algorithms
+We will explore some of the popular machine learning algorithms